jamesbaffoni/interpro-react-native-barcode-scanner/README.md

 # interpro-react-native-barcode-scanner

-A configurable barcode scanning button that uses RNCamera to capture and return barcode and QR code data
+A configurable barcode scanning button that uses RNCamera to capture and return barcode and QR code data.
+Built by InterPro Solutions

 ## Installation